-- Clear 'smoking' and 'non-smoking' areas, with 'no smoking' signage displayed in designated 'smoke-free' zones in accordance with Smoke-free (signs) regulations 2012. - No ash trays or similar receptacles to be provided or permitted to be left on furniture where smoke-free seating is identified. - Licence holders should provide a minimum 2m distance between non-smoking and smoking areas, wherever possible.
+- Clear 'smoking' and 'non-smoking' areas, with 'no smoking' signage displayed in designated 'smoke-free' zones in accordance with Smoke-free (signs) regulations 2012 which can be viewed here. - No ash trays or similar receptacles to be provided or permitted to be left on furniture where smoke-free seating is identified. - Licence holders should provide a minimum 2M distance between non-smoking and smoking areas, wherever possible.